hdelva/fosite/thesis/report.md

 Heterogeneous collections are hard to deal with; unless there's a fixed structure to the collection, operations on its elements have to support all of the possible types.
 A collection keeps track of its elements's types.
 Adding something new to a collection will compare the types before and after adding, and will emit a warning if something's changed.

 Changing a collection while iterating over its contents is generally a bad idea.
-Python will not throw an error when this happens, which can lead to weird behavior such as skipping elements, endless loops, and collections sucking up all available memory.
-This can be checked by introducing _watches_ to the interpreter state, which will take a snapshot of all the mappings used to evaluate the loop generator.
-The watch will also save all changes to the values it's watching.
-These changes can then be used to emit warnings at the end of evaluating the loop.
+Python will not throw an error when this happens, which can lead to weird behavior such as skipping elements, endless loops, and collections consuming all available memory.
+This can be easily done using the watches introduced in section \ref{loops}.

 A while loop whose condition does change after an iteration is prone to endless loops.
 This is the case if all the variables in the condition still point to the same object, and all those objects haven't been changed either.
-Finding the paths in which this is the case isn't easy as our analysis only returns changes -- the opposite of what we want.
-The invariants can be found by taking all the complementary paths of all the changes, and retaining only those that are mergeable with all changes.
+This can be done using watches as well.

 A function call that did not end with an explicit return statement will return a `Ǹone` value.
 This can lead to confusing errors when a user forgot to return in just one of its branches.
 Since return values are treated as regular identifiers, we can use the existing logic provided by the namespaces to see which `OptionalMapping`s are still uninitialized at the of a function call.